 Five sessions on anti-racism

 The second edition of Work In Progress kicked off on February 20 at Cinema Nova in Brussels.
-Carla Mascia, a sociologist at the Université Libre de Bruxelles, led an introductory session on social inequality in the arts and presented her research, "Inequal Arts."
+Carla Mascia, a sociologist at the Université Libre de Bruxelles, hosted a introductory session on social inequality in the arts and presented his research “Inequal Arts”.

-In April, at the Théâtre de la Vie, we discussed possible strategies and partnerships to ensure inclusive programming with artist Pitcho and expert Mireille-Tsheusi Robert.
+In April, at the Théâtre de la Vie, we discussed possible strategies and partnerships to ensure a programming inclusive with the artist Pitcho and the expert Mireille-Tsheusi Robert.

-On June 24, we concluded the training series with a retrospective session hosted by Pilar.
-Researchers Amal Miri (Vrije Universiteit Brussel, Empact vzw, and Nuff Said) and Jacinthe Mazzocchetti (UCLouvain), diversity experts Annelies Baes (Actiris) and Emilie Frankinet (BRUXEO), and cultural operators and artists Aminata Demba (actress), Cathy Min Jung (Le Rideau), and Serenella Martufi (Medeber Teatro) reviewed the key points of the series.
-We focused on the place of racialized women and migrant artists in the performing arts, the legal framework regarding diversity, and an anti-racist approach to programming and mediation.
+On June 24, we closed the training series with a retrospective session hosted by Pilar.
+Researchers Amal Miri (Vrije Universiteit Brussel, Empact vzw and Nuff Said) and Jacinthe Mazzocchetti (UCLouvain), diversity experts Annelies Baes (Actiris) and Emilie Frankinet (BRUXEO), and cultural operators and artists Aminata Demba (actress), Cathy Min Jung (Le Rideau) and Serenella Martufi (Medeber Teatro) reviewed the key points of the series.
+We focused on the place of racialized women and 'migrant' artists in the performing arts, the legal framework regarding diversity and an anti-racist approach to programming and mediation.

 Podcast

-Also check out the informative guide published following the first cycle of Work In Progress!
+Also see the informative guide published following the first cycle of Work In Progress!

 ©Natalia Roshchenko